-IELTS Agree Disagree Essay Sample Answer
+IELTS Agree Disagree Essay Sample Answer with Tips

 For an IELTS agree disagree essay you can either agree with the statement, disagree with the statement or give your opinion which contains a balanced approach to the issues in the statement.
 However, this does not mean you can discuss both sides impartially – you must give a clear opinion to get a good score in the criterion of Task Response which is 25% of your marks.
 Another name for an agree disagree essay is an opinion essay or argumentative essay.

-IELTS Opinion Essay Question
+IELTS Agree Disagree Question

 The growing number of overweight people is putting a strain on the health care system in an effort to deal with the health issues involved.
 Some people think that the best way to deal with this problem is to introduce more physical education lessons in the school curriculum.
 To what extent do you agree or disagree?